swiftserve/reference-configuration/README.md

 SwiftServe Reference Configurations
 =======================

-This repository provide some sample configurations or code snippets for use with SwiftServe.
+This repository provides some sample configurations or code snippets for use with SwiftServe.